PyConTH/www/site/pages/talks.rst

 ==================

 The PyCon Thailand team is proud to present, in conjunction with PyLadies Bangkok, the PyLadies breakfast.
-This year the breakfast is being organised by ..., a member of ...

 This is a networking event held on the morning of the Saturday of the conference, that allows women (cis and trans) and